betheden/hebrew-grammar/content/state_determined.rst

   for\_foreigners you-were **in-land-of** Egypt. for you were foreigners **in the land** of Egypt.

-   "Egypt" is the intrinsically determined word and "land" is therefore also determined.
+In the above example, "Egypt" is the intrinsically determined word and "land" is therefore also determined.

 Poetry
 ^^^^^^